Taryn Zastrow

 Place-based criminology, crime analysis, community violence & health, policing, crime & public policy

-Taryn Zastrow is a doctoral candidate in the Department of Criminology, Law and Society at George Mason University and a Graduate Research Assistant at the Center for Evidence-Based Crime Policy.
-She received her BA in Psychology in 2016 from the University of Nebraska-Lincoln, and her MA in Criminology, Law and Society in 2021 from George Mason University.
-Taryn previously worked as a research assistant at the Police Foundation in Washington, DC.
+Taryn Zastrow is a postdoctoral researcher at the Center for Evidence-Based Crime Policy.
+She received her Ph.D. in Criminology, Law and Society from George Mason University in 2024.
+She graduated with her B.A. in Psychology in 2016 from the University of Nebraska-Lincoln and her M.A. in Criminology, Law and Society in 2021 from George Mason University.
+Taryn previously worked as a graduate research assistant at the Center for Evidence-Based Crime Policy and a research assistant at the National Policing Institute in Washington, DC.
 Her research interests include place-based criminology, crime analysis, community violence & health, policing, and crime & public policy.

 Education

 M.A.
-(Criminology, Law & Society), George Mason University
+(Criminology, Law and Society), George Mason University

 B.A.
 (Psychology), University of Nebraska-Lincoln